AgileVentures/av-static-website/source/blog_articles/2018-01-09-av-ecosystem-review-distracted-by-the-real-thing.html.markdown

 ![](https://dl.dropbox.com/s/anclrh7bi983wpb/Screenshot%202018-01-09%2011.13.11.png?dl=0)

-There is no particular pattern - although sense that when I double up on things, e.g. add a table in the SQL view by double clicking, but then also click the add button ... okay, enough for today, I'm going to pass this version on to the client as I said I would do daily this week.
+There is no particular pattern - although sense problems come when I double up on things, e.g. add a table in the SQL view by double clicking, but then also click the add button ... okay, enough for today, I'm going to pass this version on to the client, as I said I would do that daily this week.